16/01/2025

 Gendered perceptions of climate events and preparedness: Evidence from Bhutan and Nepal – A guest blog by UTS-ISF’s Jess MacArthur and Juliet Willetts

 Evidence is increasing on the diverse impacts of climate events on people and their lives.
-Notably, groups of people experience impacts differently.
+Notably, different groups of people experience and describe impacts differently.
 Recent research also highlights that there may be different definitions of what constitutes a climate event or disaster – even among household members.

 Understanding these diverse and subjective perceptions may be an important precursor for governments and development partners aiming to strengthen people’s resilience to climate change.
 So, when is a flood actually a flood?